ArefMq/spp/README.md

 ./run.py example2.spp --input 5 10 --verbose
 # This will show the result of the example2.spp file with input(x0=5, x1=10)

+./run.py example3.godel
+# This will decode a godel-encoded program and runs it.
+Then save the code into a .s file.

 ```